-(Washington, D.C.) – Congressman Sires issued the following statement regarding House Republicans’ vote to repeal the Affordable Care Act:
+(Washington, D.C.) – Today, Congressman Sires released the following statement regarding the Republican tax plan: